MetaServer > Help > Extract > Extract Text (Azure AI Document Intelligence)

 This high-quality text layer can also be used during Validation with the Select text tool.
 To do this, please make sure you also enable the “Use searchable text layer if present” option in the Select text tool setup:

 01 – Field: The “Field” column shows your MetaServer fields.
-You can map them to the corresponding Form Recognizer field values using the drop-down arrow in the “Form Field” column (see below).
+You can map them to the corresponding AI Document Intelligence field values using the drop-down arrow in the “Form Field” column (see below).

-02 – Form Field: based on the selected Azure Form Recognizer Model (Invoice, Receipt, Read), you can map your MetaServer fields to the model’s extracted field values.
+02 – Form Field: based on the selected Azure AI Document Intelligence Model (Invoice, Receipt, Other Form, Read), you can map your MetaServer fields to the model’s extracted field values.

-NOTE: As you will see in the output, some field values, like dates and amounts, are automatically reformatted by the Azure Form Recognizer engine.
+NOTE: As you will see in the output, some field values, like dates and amounts, are automatically reformatted by the Azure AI Document Intelligence engine.
 This is to output consistent, standardized formats, regardless of the input.

 Dates are formatted to YYYY-MM-DD format.